 It is essential for employers to provide a safe workplace for all workers.
-Workers need to be aware of any potential electrical hazards associated with their job.
-Taking these steps may help prevent workplace injuries.
-Employers should adopt the following steps:
+Workers need to be aware of any potential electrical hazards associated with their work.
+These simple steps may help prevent workplace injuries:

-- Always remind ALL workers about overhead and underground power line hazards. - Give employees specific instructions regarding known electrical hazards such as, "Do not transport this cultivator through this gate because of the overhead power line." - Consider placing signage as a reminder - Ensure employees are appropriately trained for the tasks they will perform. - Always hire qualified electricians when required for work on electrical systems.
+- Always remind ALL workers about overhead and underground power line hazards. - Give employees specific instructions regarding known electrical hazards such as, "Do not transport this cultivator through this gate because of the overhead power line." - Consider placing signage and barriers as a reminder. - Ensure employees are appropriately trained for the tasks they will perform. - Always hire qualified electricians when required for work on electrical systems.